 - 1. Open a screen that contains a web page, video, photo or contact. - 2.
+Move the back of the device toward the back of the other device. - 3.
+Align the NFC logo on the device with the NFC antenna on the other device. - 4.
 Move the front of the device toward the front of the other device.